rdvid/fullstack-scrapy/README.md

 ## 📖 How to use

-✨ You can check our api through `https://fullstack-scrapy.onrender.com/api/scrape?keyword=` ✨

 The api have just one route `/api/scrape?keyword=` where keyword is a string.
 The api will do a request to amazon using the keyword as a search param and will use cheerio to scrap all the data from the first page and deliver back as a json.